 Most bars are situated on the eastern side of the canal.
 To get there, take the metro Line 4 and hop off at Schottenring.
 Then choose the exit on the other side of the canal.
 At the canal crossing east of Schwedenplatz, there’s also a large Strandbar.

 Naschmarkt is about a half kilometer-long market area south of the city center, between Linke Wienzeile and Rechte Wienzeile.

 Areas closest to the center are dedicated to food.
 Vegetables, fruits, spices and drinks are on offer everywhere.
 There are also restaurants one after another.
 Naschmarkt serves as an interesting alternative to restaurants in the center, especially during chilly evenings in spring and fall; most restaurants have heaters on the terraces.

-In areas farthest from the center, there’s all kinds of miscellaneous stuff on offer.
+In areas farthest from the center, there’s all kinds of miscellaneous stuff on offer on saturdays.
 The only limit is your imagination as to what you can find.

 Pizza in restaurant